square/kochiku/README.md

 Runs the tests for a particular part of the build.
 Updates status.

 ### BuildStateUpdateJob
 Promotes a tag if the build is successful.
-Enqueued by BuildAttemptObserver.

 Getting Started